-Interview for the post of Research Associate & Junior Research Fellow for ZSI
+Interview for the post of Junior Research Fellow and Field Collector cum Assistant for ZSI

 Every year, June 5th is dedicated to the environment when the world gets together to celebrate World Environment Day by initiating various actions to conserve Mother Nature, spread environmental awareness and encourage people to act responsibly.In this spirit, Gujarat Ecology Commission initiated several activities on World Environment Day to make people aware as well as to make future generations participate in conservation initiatives Click here to read report

 Third Batch of ICZMP training, IIT Kharagpur

 SPMU completed the third batch of our training on the ICZMP held from 14-21st July, 2014 at IIT, Kharagpur, West Bengal!
 The purpose of this multidisciplinary training was to bring together the diverse stakeholders involved in coastal management.
 The training aimed to sensitize participants on issues related to the coast such as challenges faced by coastal communities, coastal hazards, as well as the science of the coast i.e. coastal geomorphology, importance of the inter-tidal zone,monitoring of coral reefs and mangroves, and much more!
 Training Schedule

 The results of our Photography Competition 'Along the Coast of Gujarat' are in and what a competition it has been!
 Winner